streamr-dev/network/docs/docs/streamr-network/brubeck-network/run-a-node.md

 ### Step 3: Run the Config Wizard to create and configure your Streamr node

 Start the Config Wizard with the below command.
-Docker will download the Broker image unless you have it already.
+Docker will download the Streamr node image unless you have it already.

 **Linux / macOS**